 First-degree burns are the least serious burns of the four.
 They typically cause mild discomfort similar to bad sunburns.
 First-degree burns typically heal in less than two weeks, and you usually do not have to visit the doctor to treat them.

 - Dry skin

 - Numbness or tingling

 - Second-Degree Burns

 Second-degree burns are a bit more serious than first-degree burns.
 First-degree burns damage the outer layer of your skin.
 Second-degree burns damage the outer layer and the layer just underneath it.
 You can usually treat second-degree burns at home.
 But in cases of severe second-degree burns, you may require skin grafts.

 Symptoms of second-degree burns include:

-- Redness or pink skin at the site of the burn
+- Red or pink skin

 Third-degree burns are more serious than the previous two types of burn injuries.
 They are also called full thickness burns because these burns extend through every layer of your skin.
 You should seek medical attention immediately following a third-degree burn.
 Victims suffer third-degree burns from open fires, hot surfaces, and explosions.

 Common symptoms of third-degree burns include: